-Risk assessments can assist local governments in identifying and assessing the risks that climate change poses to their assets, operations and services as well as to help prioritize risks that require further action as a basis for decision-making and adaptation planning and funding solutions.
+Risk assessments can assist local governments in identifying and assessing the dangers that climate change poses to their assets, operations and services as well as to help prioritize certain risks that require further action which can assist them in their decision-making and adaptation planning.

-Risk assessments aim to ensure that municipal systems will be resilient and analyze the risks posed by extreme weather and sea level rise and help develop holistic strategies for addressing them.
+Risk assessments aim to ensure that municipal systems develop holistic strategies for addressing the challenges of Climate Change.

-Mitigation for this growing threat requires a community wide response through aggressive adaptation strategies, starting with revisions and updates to building and land development codes.
+Mitigating the effects of Climate Change is a growing threat that requires a community wide response through aggressive adaptation strategies, starting with revisions and updates to building and land development codes.
 With a focus on evaluating minimum building finish floor elevations (BFE).
 Starting with the 2010 edition, the Florida Building Code (FBC) includes flood provisions that are consistent with the NFIP requirements for buildings and structures.
 All counties, cities and towns are required to enforce the FBC.
 Many Florida communities enforce some “higher standards” than those required by the FBC.

 The National Flood Protection Insurance Program (NFIP) allows property owners in participating communities to buy insurance to protect against flood losses.
-Participating communities are required to establish management regulations in order to reduce future flood damages.
-This insurance is intended to furnish as an insurance alternative to disaster assistance and reduces the rising costs of repairing damage to buildings and their contents caused by flood.
-A homeowner is able to purchase excess flood insurance, but they must be covered by NFIP flood insurance first.
-Information detailing how to obtain flood insurance can be found at www.floodsmart.org, the official site of the NFIP.
+Participating communities are required to establish management regulations that will reduce future flood damages.
+This insurance is intended to act as an insurance alternative to disaster assistance, reducing the rising costs of repairs to buildings and their contents caused by flooding.

 Specific financing instruments could be designed to create diversified, scaled pools for investment.